minh197/Accendero_Practical/foodhawker/README.md

 ## Project Idea

 A food hawker center is an open-air complex commonly found in Asian countries such as Vietnam, China, Singapore, and Malaysia.
 Through this application, users can name their own food hawker center, create a list of dishes that will then be rendered on the site.
 Users will then be able to add the dish to their order and see the total price of their purchase.
+I built this project using React, TailWind CSS, and Firebase (to persist the state of the data).

 ## Installation Instructions